wfulmer/ITCS4123GeoVis/README.txt

 For our Device Starter, we decided to stick with the same data set from our Data Starter, which was the EPA Releases set.

-We decided to use VR to create our visualization, using Unity to create a 3D map of the 48 contiguous United States.
+We decided to use VR to create our visualization, using Unity to create a 3D map of the 50 United States.
 This map was raised and colored based on the amount of releases in each state.
+The states were created by taking an image of the outline of each state and filling it in with a solid color.
+Then a .STL file was created using the webapp http://app.selva3d.com.
+Each of these files were then converted to .obj files using this website http://www.greentoken.de/onlineconv/.
+Note: this process is only useful for extruding a 2D image to create a 3D object.

 For interaction, we have allowed the user to look at and click on a state.
 This will bring up a pie chart to the left of the states with the top 10 chemicals released in that state.
 You can select up to three